For more than 25 years, helping New York families and individuals find creative, practical solutions to the legal problems that matter most.

 Industry rating services that evaluate attorneys based on peer review, client outcomes, and disciplinary history have consistently rated Kristen at the highest available tier.

 Kristen is regularly called on by reporters and broadcasters when family law, First Amendment, or media law questions reach the news.
-She has appeared on local network affiliates and been quoted in legal industry publications.
+A former network anchor and correspondent herself, she has appeared on New York's major news outlets and been quoted in legal industry publications.

 She has also written on legal topics for American Lawyer Media's publications, and authored a law review article on First Amendment issues in the Fordham Intellectual Property, Media and Entertainment Law Journal.